MicrosoftDocs/security/compass/human-operated-ransomware.md

 # Human-operated ransomware

-Human-operated ransomware is a large and growing attack trend that represents a threat to most industries.
+Human-operated ransomware is a large and growing attack trend that represents a threat to organizations in every industry.

 Human-operated ransomware is different than commodity ransomware.
-These “hands-on-keyboard” attacks leverage human attackers’ knowledge of common system and security misconfigurations to infiltrate a compromised network and then adapt to the network and its weak points as they go.
-Hallmarks of a human-operated ransomware attack typically include credential theft and lateral movement, resulting in deployment of a ransomware payload to any resource the attackers choose.
+These “hands-on-keyboard” attacks target the organization rather than a single device and leverage human attackers’ knowledge of common system and security misconfigurations to infiltrate the organization.
+The human attackers can navigate the enterprise network and adapt to the environment and it's weak points as they go.

+Hallmarks of these human-operated ransomware attacks typically include credential theft and lateral movement and can result in deployment of a ransomware payload to high business impact resources the attackers choose.

-These attacks can be catastrophic.
-Only through complete adversary eviction can you protect against future attacks.
-Unlike commodity ransomware, which only requires malware remediation, human-operated ransomware will continue to threaten your business operations.
+These attacks can be catastrophic to business operations and are difficult to clean up, requiring complete adversary eviction to protect against future attacks.
+Unlike commodity ransomware that only requires malware remediation, human-operated ransomware will continue to threaten your business operations after the initial encounter.

 To better protect your organization, Microsoft recommends that you use the information in the **[Human-Operated Ransomware Mitigation Project Plan](https://download.microsoft.com/download/7/5/1/751682ca-5aae-405b-afa0-e4832138e436/RansomwareRecommendations.pptx)** PowerPoint presentation, which includes [securing privileged access](https://aka.ms/spa).

-This figure shows how this extortion-based attack that uses privileged access is growing in impact and likelihood:
+This figure shows how this extortion-based attack that uses privileged access is growing in impact and likelihood.

 ![The impact and likelihood that human-operated ransomeware attacks will continue](media/ransomware-extortion-based-attack.png)

+## Additional resources

 See this [blog post](https://www.microsoft.com/security/blog/2020/03/05/human-operated-ransomware-attacks-a-preventable-disaster/) from the Microsoft 365 Defender Threat Intelligence Team for more information and attack chain analysis of ransomware attacks.